-DECOMMISSIONING AN ABANDONED WELL
+DECOMMISSIONING A WELL

 Wells that are no longer in use are considered abandoned wells.
 State law requires that any abandoned well must be properly decommissioned.
 The owner is responsible for having a well decommissioned by a licensed well driller.
 This is necessary because If wells are not properly decommissioned, they pose a hidden danger to people—especially children—and animals that could easily fall into them.
 An unused well also creates a public health threat, providing a direct route for pollutants to contaminate our ground water.
 This is why filling a well with garbage or dirt is illegal.

-If your well shaft is exposed, secure the top of the well to prevent a person or animal from falling into it, then contract with a licensed well driller as soon as possible for decommissioning.
+SAFETY FIRST: If your well shaft is exposed, secure the top of the well to prevent a person or animal from falling into it, then contract with a licensed well driller as soon as possible for decommissioning.

 The abandonment process begins when you or a well driller submit a decommissioning application.
 A licensed well driller will typically seal a hand-dug well with concrete.
 Drilled wells require a more specialized process.
 To learn more, contact us at 360-728-2235 or the Washington State Department of Ecology at 425-649-7044.